'We were like guerrilla filmmakers': U.S. filmmaker on Syria

 "He was supporting civic outreach, and at the same time, he was pushing the civil society, peace," Kalin, an award-winning documentary maker, told the Thomson Reuters Foundation in a phone interview from Washington.

-Mouaz, now a U.S. citizen, was also warning the U.S. authorities: "if they don't support the opposition and moderates and give them the support they need, they are going to be overrun and subsumed by the extremists.
+Mouaz, now a U.S. citizen, was also warning the U.S. authorities: "if they don't support the moderate opposition and give them the support they need, they are going to be overrun and subsumed by the extremists.
 He was saying this three years ago," Kalin recalls.

 Intrigued by the young man, Kalin put all her other work on hold and focused her lens on Syria.